 Let’s start with your website.
 It’s been well published by Google that page load speed is an important factor in search rankings.
 Google’s always trying to deliver a good user experience, so if your site takes too long to load, people are likely to click the back button.
 So, shaving 1 percent off the time your site takes to load could make a difference to where you rank in the search results.

-Then there’s your website content and keywords – by reading over your site as if you were your own customer and see if it covers all the important information in a way your clients would likely understand and mentions the types of things your clients are likely to search could also be another 1 percent change that brings more clients to your site.
-Now, don’t go stuffing 1 percent of your content with keywords though.
-It should be more about how well the information reads because if I found a website stuffed with more keywords than a mushroom in a vegan restaurant, I probably would click back pretty quickly.
+Then there’s your website content and keywords – reading over your site as if you were your own customer and seeing if it covers all the important information in a way your clients would likely understand, and mentions the types of things your clients are likely to search.
+This could also be another 1 percent change that brings more clients to your site.
+Now, don’t go stuffing 1 percent of your content with keywords, though.
+It should be more about how well the information reads, because if I found a website stuffed with more keywords than a mushroom in a vegan restaurant, I probably would click back pretty quickly.

 In terms of growing your business, email marketing and social media marketing are really great tools to help connect and stay in touch with your audience.
 Can you imagine the number of additional ‘likes’ and ‘shares’ you may get if you spent time growing your followers or subscribers by just 1 percent each week?